On mean curvature flow with forcing: Regularity and Convergence

-Let $u$ be the energy solution obtained from Theorem~\ref{coro}.
-First we improve the regularity of $\Omega_t(u)$.
-Due to the fact that the support of $u$ is uniformly bounded and is in $S_r$ for all times, it follows that there exists $r_0, L_0>0$ such that for any point $x_0\in \Omega_{t_0}(u)$, $\partial\Omega_{t_0}(u)$ can be represented as a Lipschitz graph in $ B_r(x_0)\times [t_0-r^2,t_0]$ with its Lipschitz constant less than $L_0$.
-From this fact and Lemma~\ref{regularity}, the following lemma holds:
+Next, we improve the regularity of $\Omega_t(u)$.
+Due to the fact that the support of $u$ is uniformly bounded (See Lemma~\ref{mmin}) and is in $S_r$ for all times, it follows that there exists $s_0, L_0>0$ such that for any point $x\in \Omega_{t}(u)$ and $(t-s_0^2)_+ \leq s\leq t$, $\partial\Omega_s (u)$ can be represented as a Lipschitz graph in $ B_{s_0}(x)$ with its Lipschitz constant less than $L_0$.
+This fact, the a priori estimates obtained in Lemma~\ref{regularity} in the appendix, and the regularization procedure given in Theorem 3.4 of \cite{EH} yields the following short-time result.